 I do my best to take all prospecting calls or return them and probably do so 90% of the time.
-So it is not a stretch to say that I have listened to over 1,000 phone pitches, from brokers, in the last 5 years.
-I am writing this because approximately 80% are making three basic mistakes and I would like to help move them into the top 20% and help differentiate them from the pack.
+So it is not a stretch to say that I have listened to over 1,000 phone pitches from brokers calls, in the last 5 years.
+I am writing this because approximately 80% are making three basic mistakes that give them a bad time and I would like to help move them into the top 20% and help differentiate them from the pack.
 OK.
 I will admit it.
 I also enjoy and appreciate a good sales pitch.

 Average brokers call me to “touch base” or even “shoot the breeze”.
 You guys are really social and I would probably enjoy sitting down over a cold beer with you.
 Would that lead to business?
 Probably not.

 I can count the brokers on one hand who share something of value, discover an opportunity and ASK for the next step.
 The next step for most of you is the meeting.
 National brokers, such as STNL brokers, should be very good at articulating their value proposition and asking for the business on the phone.
 If I am going to list an investment property, do you really think I am going to entrust it to someone who won’t aggressively, and often, ask me for the exclusive?
-If you won’t ask me for the exclusive, I doubt you will aggressively ask a qualified prospect to buy my property.
+If you won’t ask me for the exclusive, I doubt you will aggressively ask a qualified prospect and decision maker to buy my property.
 The best brokers that I have talked to not only ask for the business, they EXPECT it.

 I can count on TWO hands the number of wonderful and thoughtful brokers who will share something of value, discover an opportunity and do NOT ask for the next step.
 I will always take your call when possible and I love to hear from you.
 One day I may list something with you because you have been so helpful over the years.
-I know you are an above average broker with an above average income and a super nice person, but at the end of the day I want to do business with a salesperson.
+I know you are an above average broker with an above average income and a super nice person, but at the end of the day, I want to do business with sales professionals.
 Please learn to ask for the meeting and ask for the business.
 Then do it early and often.